devuri/wpframework/README.md

 ## Getting Started

-Incorporating WP-Framework into your WordPress project is seamless with Composer.
+Incorporating WPFramework into your WordPress project is seamless with Composer.
 First, make sure your development environment is Composer-ready, then proceed as follows:

 ### Environment Setup